dg9vh/DG9VH-Dashboard-for-G4KLX-Software/README.md

 Requirements:	- running installation of php5 and www-server like
 		  lighttpd
 		- running installation of g4klx gateway and repeater
+		- make sure you have GUI Log enabled!

 How to install:
 ---------------